Top 5 Takeaways from Two RUSA Race Camps on “Flipping the Expo on its Head”

 Trend One: More freedom of movement in race expo floor plan layouts, no drop in foot traffic

 Expo floor plan design has historically been akin to managing a lab rat maze.
 You build the foot traffic flow you want to see via rows of booths, walls, and other barriers.
 The “cheese” of race packet pickup is placed at the back end of the expo.
-Then, attendees have to weave their way through a maze of booths to reach daylight.
+Then, attendees have to weave their way through a maze of event sponsorship booths to reach daylight.

 There is an intentional trend to move away from this layout.
 More races are opening up spaces to allow freedom of movement and choice by attendees.
 Surprisingly, races who made these changes did not report any drops.
 Not in exhibitor satisfaction, foot traffic, sales per booth, or average attendee time spent in-booth.
 However, those race expos did see an increase in attendee satisfaction.

 This makes sense.
-Runners who are in a rush for their packet pickup are not going to suddenly not rush when they’re forced to march past booth after booth.
+Runners who are in a rush for their packet pickup are not going to suddenly not rush when they’re forced to march past event sponsorship booth after booth.
 They’re just going to get mad when forced to do so.
 However, with the more free flowing design, runners who are there to enjoy the expo experience feel like they’re discovering booths on their own terms.
 They have the freedom to move around and explore booths.
 And they can do it without needing to forge upriver against a wave of foot traffic funneling towards them.

 Gone are the days when you can fill your expo with nothing but running shoe vendors.
 Even focusing primarily on running products feels limiting with today’s target expo attendee.
 A recent focus in runner recruitment has been on “slower” and more casual runners.
 Likewise, the expo focus has shifted away from servicing only Boston qualifiers.
 Many now seek to showcasing a diverse array of health and wellness products.
 Many expos have even rebranded to a general “health and wellness expo” to feature these changes.